urmail2ss/my-learning-notes/books/designing-data-intensive-applications.md

 # Designing Data-Intensive Applications

-Here’s a refined version of your notes:

----

 **Building Blocks of Data-Intensive Applications**

 Data-intensive applications are typically constructed using a set of standard building blocks, which often include: